SilentZeroNYC/incident-response-labs/README.md

 - Remediation via firewall/NACL rules
 - Documentation and reporting for executive + technical audiences

----
-💡 *This repo is actively updated as I complete new labs in Threat Intel and Incident Response.
+💡 This repo is actively updated as I complete new labs in Threat Intel and Incident Response.

 #Updated as of 09/17/2025